pulgueta/Anny-Kaktus-Admin/README.md

 - Deleting products from the main database (Firestore & Cloud Storage).

 ## The actions taken in this panel will be reflected in the user interface as well.

+The link to this panel is not going to be available in this repository, but some screenshots will be attached once the project is finished.